KarelZe/edu/adv_ml/01_self_test.md

 - F: *Explain common techniques to analyse the relationship between variables.*
 - F: *How can missing data be replaced?
 Explain.*
 - F: *Explain 3 patterns in which missing data can occur.*
+- F: *What is a training, test and validation set for?*
+- F: *What is the risk with tuning hyperparameters using a test dataset?* 🧑‍🚒

 ## Multiple Linear Regression